Skip To Main Content

 An LEP student is classified as one:

-2. Who may have been born in the United States or whose native language is other than English dominant… AND/OR
+(C) (i) who was not born in the United states or whose native language is a language other than English; OR

-4. Whose difficulties speaking, reading, writing, or understanding English may be sufficient evidence to test the student’s English Language Proficiency.
+(D) whose difficulties in speaking, reading, writing, or understanding the English language may be sufficient to deny the individual:

-o The ability to meet the state’s proficient level of achievement on state assessments.
+(i) the ability to meet the state’s proficient level of achievement on the states assessments described in Section 1111(b)(3);

-o The ability to achieve successfully in classrooms where the language of instruction is English; or
+(ii) the ability to successfully achieve in classrooms where the language of instruction is English; or

-o The opportunity to fully participate in society.
+(iii) the opportunity to participate fully in society.

 P.L.
 107-110, Title IX, Part A, Sec.
 9101, (25)